 The Johnstown Traction Company managed to keep its streetcar system operating long after the vast majority of other US cities, both large and small, had given up and converted to buses.
 Johnstown is the smallest city ever to operate the streamlined PCC streetcars seen every day on Muni’s E and F lines.
 Car 351 ran alongside PCCs until the system shut down in 1960.
 It is complete with original rattan seats and wood trim and has received protective preservation by our nonprofit, Market Street Railway, since it was acquired in the late 1980s.

 That acquisition is a story in itself.
 A Sonoma County resident, Herb Redlich, purchased this streetcar from Johnstown after service ended, stuck a set of rubber-tired wheels under the streetcar, and towed it all the way from Pennsylvania to his property in Freestone, where he sheltered it in a quonset hut.
 Herb’s dream was to build his own streetcar track on his property but he passed away before his dream could be realized.
-Market Street Railway purchased the streetcar from his widow to save it, and after years of protective maintenance, in 2018 won agreement from Muni to fully restore it for operation in a contract to be awarded in 2019.
+Market Street Railway purchased the streetcar from his widow to save it for Muni, and after years of protective maintenance, in 2018 Muni designated it to be included in a restoration contract delayed by the Covid pandemic.
+It is still scheduled to be fully restored and operated.

 Johnstown Traction Company, Johnstown PA, 1926